Igor-Vuk/ultimate-react-boilerplate/README_app.md

 ### Mixins ###

 * We use `sass-resources-loader` to load bootstrap _variables and _mixins.
 It is designed for setting sass variables when used with CSS Modules.
 We can use them inside local .local.(css|scss) files
+* Here we can also set styles that will be imported to every local css/scss stylesheet

 ### JSX syntax ###